Why Compare Vajracast and Wowza?

 Core architectureSRT-native gateway with routingGeneral-purpose media server

-Protocol inputSRT, SRTLA, RTMP, HTTP/TS, UDPRTMP, RTSP, SRT, WebRTC, MPEG-TS
+Protocol inputSRT, SRTLA, RTMP, RTSP, HTTP/TS, UDPRTMP, RTSP, SRT, WebRTC, MPEG-TS

 Protocol outputSRT, SRTLA, RTMP, HTTP/TS, UDP, HLSRTMP, HLS, DASH, WebRTC, RTSP